 - For the association of AF sessions to "Individual Time Synchronization Exposure Subscription" resources:

-- Upon PDU Session establishment, i.e. when the TSCTSF receives the Npcf_PolicyAuthorization_Notify service operation for the establishment of a new PDU session, the TSCTSF shall retrieve from the BSF, as specified in 3GPP TS 29.521 [23], the PCF binding information to complete the necessary AF-Session information and triggers the Npcf_PolicyAuthorization_Create request message to the PCF to create an AF-session to subscribe to TSC user plane node related events.
-The TSCTSF, shall use the parameters of existing "Individual Time Synchronization Exposure Subscription" resources to determine whether they shall be associated to this newly created AF sessionThe TSCTSF associates the new AF session to the "Individual Time Synchronization Exposure Subscription" resources for which these parameters match.
+a.
+Upon PDU Session establishment, i.e. when the TSCTSF receives the Npcf_PolicyAuthorization_Notify service operation for the establishment of a new PDU session, the TSCTSF shall retrieve from the BSF, as specified in 3GPP TS 29.521 [23], the PCF binding information to complete the necessary AF-Session information and triggers the Npcf_PolicyAuthorization_Create request message to the PCF to create an AF-session to subscribe to TSC user plane node related events.
+The TSCTSF, shall use the parameters of existing "Individual Time Synchronization Exposure Subscription" resources to determine whether they shall be associated to this newly created AF session.
+The TSCTSF associates the new AF session to the "Individual Time Synchronization Exposure Subscription" resources for which these parameters match.
 The TSCTSF shall read time synchronization capabilities from the DS-TT and NW-TT, if not available in the AF session, from the PCF by triggering Npcf_PolicyAuthorization_Update request message as defined in 3GPP TS 29.514 [20] and determine the (g)PTP capabilities from the DS-TT and the NW-TT as described in clause K.2.1 of 3GPP TS 23.501 [2].
 The TSCTSF shall update the time synchronization service capability for this new DS-TT as defined in clause 5.2.2.4.2.

-- Upon AF sessions establishment, i.e. when the TSCTSF receives the AF request for the time synchronization service, the TSCTSF shall retrieve Time Synchronization Subscription data from UDM.
+b.
+Upon AF sessions establishment, i.e. when the TSCTSF receives the AF request for the time synchronization service, the TSCTSF shall retrieve Time Synchronization Subscription data from UDM.
 The TSCTSF, shall use the parameters of existing "Individual Time Synchronization Exposure Subscription" resources to determine whether they shall be associated to this newly created AF session.
 The TSCTSF associates the new AF session to the "Individual Time Synchronization Exposure Subscription" resources for which these parameters match if the AF-session (i.e., the SUPI) is authorized by UDM subscription, otherwise the AF-session is excluded.

-- Upon "Individual Time Synchronization Exposure Subscription" resource creation, the TSCTSF uses the parameters of the created resource to determine which existing and authorized AF sessions it matches.
+c.
+Upon "Individual Time Synchronization Exposure Subscription" resource creation, the TSCTSF uses the parameters of the created resource to determine which existing and authorized AF sessions it matches.
 The TSCTSF associates the new "Individual Time Synchronization Exposure Subscription" resource to the authorized AF sessions for which these parameters match.

-- To remove an AF session from the associated ones to the "Individual Time Synchronization Exposure Subscription" resource, when the TSCTSF receives the Npcf_PolicyAuthorization_Notify service operation indicating the termination of an existing PDU session, the TSCTSF triggers the Npcf_PolicyAuthorization_Delete request message to the PCF and determines if the corresponding AF session is associated with the "Individual Time Synchronization Exposure Subscription" resource.
+- To remove an authorized AF session from the associated ones to the "Individual Time Synchronization Exposure Subscription" resource, when the TSCTSF receives the Npcf_PolicyAuthorization_Notify service operation indicating the termination of an existing PDU session, the TSCTSF triggers the Npcf_PolicyAuthorization_Delete request message to the PCF and determines if the corresponding AF session is associated with the "Individual Time Synchronization Exposure Subscription" resource.
 If it is so, the TSCTSF shall remove the AF session from the list of AF session(s) associated with the "Individual Time Synchronization Exposure Subscription" resource.
 The TSCTSF shall update the time synchronization service capability for this removed DS-TT as defined in clause 5.2.2.4.2.